 The difference between a kited and combination staircase is purely in the shape of the section that provides a 90 degree turn in the staircase.
 A combination staircase uses straight forward spiral treads to create the turn, whereas kited staircases use flat edge patterns which follow the lines of a wall.

 The Kited Staircases are more popular in the Diamond or LCC range as conservation and planning requirements often tie the two together.
-Our Diamond range of castings is an elegant adaptation of the LCC tread range, and as it was a special commissioned design, British Spirals & Castings is the only manufacturer that can offer this design.
+Our Diamond range of castings is an elegant adaptation of the LCC tread range, and as it was a specially commissioned design, British Spirals & Castings is the only manufacturer that can offer it.

 Our Cast Aluminium staircases are just as strong and durable as any Cast Iron staircase and provide the high quality aesthetic at a fraction of the weight.